syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ### Resize

-A node can be resize at runtime by using the [Scale](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Scale_System_Object_System_Double_System_Double_Syncfusion_Blazor_Diagrams_PointModel_) method.
+A node can be resized at runtime by using the [Scale](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_Scale_System_Object_System_Double_System_Double_Syncfusion_Blazor_Diagrams_PointModel_) method.
 The following code explains how to resize the node by using the scale method.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams